lh3/ropebwt3/README.md

 ```
 In the output, the first three columns give the query sequence name, start and
 end of a match and the fourth column gives the number of hits.
 Option `-l`
-specifies the minimum MEM length.
+specifies the minimum SMEM length.
 A larger value helps performance.

+You can use `--gap` to obtain regions not covered by long SMEMs or `--cov` to
+get the total length of regions covered by long SMEMs.

 ### <a name="bwasw"></a>Local alignment